When is The Umbrella Academy season two released on Netflix? What's going to happen?

 Here's everything you need to know about season two...

-Season two of The Umbrella Academy – Netflix‘s dark comedy superhero series – will be taking a trip down memory lane, as the eclectic Hargreeves siblings find themselves separated and stuck in the Swinging Sixties.
+Netflix‘s dark comedy superhero series The Umbrella Academy is returning, with the superpowered Hargreeves siblings transported to the ’60s in Dallas, Texas in a time-travelling story involving all sorts of new characters and challenges.

-Based on the comic books by My Chemical Romance’s Gerard Way and Gabriel Bá, the series follows the siblings, all of whom exhibited supernatural powers at birth and were adopted by an eccentric billionaire to form a crime-fighting family.
+Based (pretty loosely) on the comic books by My Chemical Romance’s Gerard Way and Gabriel Bá, the series follows a group who exhibited supernatural powers at birth and were adopted by an eccentric billionaire to form a crime-fighting family.

 Following on from a cliffhanger finale for season one, we’ve now had confirmation that the new season will be set during the 1960s – while a series of first-look images show exactly how the siblings have adapted to have adapted to their new time (by the looks of it, Klaus Hargreeves is thriving).

-There’s also been a new season two poster revealed, with some intriguing clues hidden in the reflections of the Hargreeves’ sunglasses as The Umbrella Academy cast pose together.
+There’s also been some new season two posters revealed, with some intriguing clues hidden in the reflections of the Hargreeves’ sunglasses as The Umbrella Academy cast pose together, and another introducing mysterious new character Lila.

 With the comics consisting of three volumes, hopefully a third instalment of The Umbrella Academy is in the works, but let’s not get ahead of ourselves just yet!